What percentage of website owners think that a good CMS boosts website’s content structure, flow and output?92%

-The Joomla site hosts more than 3,200 extensions, so we know the developer community behind the popular CMS is alive and kicking.
-We can add just about any needed functionality with an extension.
+The Joomla site hosts more than 3,200 extensions, so you know the developer community behind the popular CMS is alive and kicking.
+You can add just about any needed functionality with an extension.

 The PHP blogging platform is far and away the most popular CMS for blogging, and probably the most popular CMS overall.

 WordPress powers around 60% of the entire web.
 It’s a great platform thanks to their excellent documentation and super-quick installation wizard.

 Five minutes to a running CMS is pretty good.
 Not to mention the fact that the newest versions auto-update the core and plugins from within the backend, without having to download a single file.
 For those users not familiar with HTML or other markup languages, a WYSIWYG editor is provided straight out of the box.

 The backend layout is streamlined and intuitive and a new user should be able to easily find their way around the administration section.
 WordPress also comes with built-in image and multimedia uploading support.
 WordPress has the widest base of plugins and themes to choose from.